Sethu98/OneDriveViewer/ReadMe.md

 * Here you can download/view permissions for the files at the root of your drive

 ### Using without webhook
 Webhook receipt may not have millisecond latency.
-To have real time updates, I have version that just polls on certain intervals.
+To have real time updates, I have a version that just polls on certain intervals.
 This would be inefficient but fast.
 To use this, set `USE_WEBHOOK="false"` in `project_home/.env`.
 Changes will be reflected much faster, but this is not the ideal approach.